Steel Pier: History

-By the end of the 1960s, the pier was feeling the effects of declining tourism in Atlantic City.
-The pier was sold to a group of local businessmen in 1973.
-After gambling was legalized, a developer proposed turning the pier into a hotel-casino.
-However, the necessary governmental approvals could not be obtained, and the pier was sold to Resorts International in 1978, which mainly used the pier for storage.
-The original wooden pier with steel underpinnings was destroyed in a 1982 fire; the current concrete structure dates from 1993.
-Trump Entertainment acquired ownership of the pier when it acquired the Trump Taj Mahal in the late 1980s.
-The Trump Steel Pier opened in 1992, but had been reduced to about 1,000 feet and featured mainly amusement rides.
+Donald Trump took ownership of the pier in 1988 as part of his acquisition of the Taj Mahal casino hotel from Resorts.
+The reconstructed Trump Steel Pier opened in 1992, but had been reduced to about 1,000 feet and featured mainly amusement rides.
 The Steel Pier continues to operate as an amusement park to this day.
-When Trump acquired the steel pier, he connected it to his main casino and built a hub for tram car rides.
+When Trump acquired the pier, he connected it to his main casino and built a hub for tram car rides.